 4. Backup Your Website

-It’s always a smart choice to backup your site before changing themes.
+It’s always a smart choice to backup your site and wp content before changing themes.
 Make sure you back up your:

 This is so that if your new theme causes any issues, you have a full backup to restore your website.